superlinked/superlinked/docs/reference/dsl/space/recency_space.md

             Day will be the next day of context.now().
 Defaults to timedelta(hours=0). period_time_list (list[PeriodTime] | None): A list of period time parameters.
             Weights default to 1.
-Period time to 14 days. aggregation_mode (InputAggregationMode): The  aggregation mode of the number embedding.
+Period time to 14 days. aggregation_mode (InputAggregationMode): The  aggregation mode of the recency embedding.
             Possible values are: maximum, minimum and average.
 Defaults to InputAggregationMode.INPUT_AVERAGE. negative_filter (float): The recency score of items that are older than the oldest period time.
             Defaults to 0.0.